kgroveshok/scanthingy/README.md

 This was originally designed for running on my PI and I used (and included some config files to help) the following website:

 CUPS config based on https://samhobbs.co.uk/2014/07/raspberry-pi-print-scanner-server

+# TODO

+On repackage PDF, only rebuild if any files are newer than the existing PDF